tracy-o/learning-day/docs/topics/query_string_params.md

 ## Query String Params in Belfrage

-Belfrage allows to define custom allow-lists of query string params.
+Belfrage allows developers to define custom allow-lists of query string params.
 The only query string params that you need to specify are the ones used for server-side rendering purposes.

 ### Adding Query String Params to your RouteSpecs

-You can specify you custom allow-list in your RouteSpec using the `query_params_allowlist` property:
+You can specify a custom allow-list in your RouteSpec using the `query_params_allowlist` property:

 ```elixir
 defmodule Routes.Specs.Search do